 Breaking this down:

-- Churned MRR from Existing Customers: This represents lost revenue due to customers downgrading their subscriptions or canceling altogether.
+Churned MRR from Existing Customers: This represents lost revenue due to customers downgrading their subscriptions or canceling altogether.
 If existing subscribers reduce their level of service or leave, it negatively affects your Expansion MRR.
+Understanding revenue churn helps manage this component.

 Keeping track of this metric allows businesses to identify whether they're growing from their existing customer base or merely relying on new subscriptions to drive revenue.